JeremyChuaWX/pymand/README.md

-# HTTPy
+# Pymand

-Define endpoints as methods in a class and use them as commands in the CLI.
+Define functions as commands that can be run in the CLI.